-- Traditional methods of review focus on statistical significance testing - E.g., the effect was statistically significant in 4 out of 7 studies - However, we know that NHST is highly related to sample size, focuses on dichotomous decisions, etc. - Meta-analysis focuses on the direction and magnitude of the effects across studies, not statistical significance - Direction and magnitude are represented by the effect size
+- Traditional methods of review usually focus on statistical significance testing - E.g., the effect was statistically significant in 4 out of 7 studies - However, we know that null hypothesis significance testing (NHST) is highly related to sample size, focuses on dichotomous decisions, etc. - Meta-analysis focuses on the direction and magnitude of the effects across studies, not statistical significance - Direction and magnitude are represented by the effect size

-When Can You Do Meta-analysis?
+When Can You Do a Meta-Analysis?